Permanental polynomials of skew adjacency matrices of oriented graphs

 By Theorems~\ref{T:coeffient_skew} and~\ref{T:all_orientations}, we immediately obtain the following interesting result.

 \begin{corollary} A graph $G$ has no even cycles if and only if $\pi(G^\sigma,x)$ = $\mu(G,x)$ for any orientation $G^\sigma$ of $G$. \end{corollary}

-\begin{remark} {\rm In \cite{ZhLL}, the authors showed that if a graph $G$ contains at least one edge then $G$ must have complex permanental roots.
+\begin{remark} {\rm In \cite{ZhLL}, the authors showed that a non-empty graph $G$ has at least one complex permanental root.
 It is well-known that the roots of the matching polynomial of a graph are all real~\cite{GoGu81}.
 By Corollary \ref{C:oddgraph_root}, the permanental roots of any orientation $G^\sigma$ of a graph $G$ having no even cycles are all real. } \end{remark}